 The original Zenith buildings continue to be used today and remain striking with their red and white brick walls.
 Large windows bathe the production areas with essential natural light.
 The premises continue to prove ideal for the creation of timepieces but are also historically significant.
 The architectural importance of the buildings, home to the early industrialised production of watches, has been recognised by UNESCO and are listed on the World Heritage List, together with the cities of Le Locle and La Chaux-de-Fonds.

 Throughout its history, the chronograph has been a complication synonymous with the maison.
 Zenith released its first chronograph in 1899, however, its most iconic chronograph remains the El Primero introduced in 1969.

 The year 1969 proved to be an interesting period for the watchmaking industry as a whole with three other companies, along with Zenith, developing self-winding chronographs.
 Heuer collaborated with Breitling to produce the Calibre 11 and Seiko revealed the Calibre 6139.

-Each company continues to talk of being the ‘first’.
+Each company continues to talk about being the ‘first’.
 Both the Seiko and Zenith movements were fully integrated, while the Calibre 11 was a modular design.
 The El-Primero was unusual for another reason, it featured a balance oscillating with a high frequency of 36,000 vibrations per hour (5 Hertz).
-A key benefit of this high frequency is that it allows split second timing to the nearest tenth of a second.
+A key benefit of this high frequency is that it allows split-second timing to the nearest tenth of a second.